 Virtual teams and telecommuting are now accepted features of corporate life and continue to be on the rise.
 The benefits are many: flexible working, cost reduction, increased employee motivation, productivity gains, reduced stress and sickness levels.
 Aided by technology you can connect with team members almost anytime, anywhere.
 You can join a meeting from your small businesses premises as easily as you can conduct an appraisal conversation from your kitchen table.
+As remote working is getting increasingly popular, you will need to know how to manage remote workers.

 So, if you want to ensure you get the most from your virtual interactions, what do you need to do?
 Here are ten tips given by Ally Yates, author of ‘Utter Confidence: How what you say and do influences your effectiveness in business’, to help you improve your performance: